-- Molonglo Gorge in Kowen Forest is located on the Sutton Road.
+- Molonglo Gorge in Kowen Forest is located on Sutton Road.
 The area has electric BBQs and toilets, and it is a great destination for a short hike to the Blue Tiles.
-Here you experience a bushwalk along the side of the gorge with great views of the river below.
+Here, you get to experience a bushwalk along the side of the gorge with great views of the river below.

 - The Glenburn Heritage Precinct is about 4km from the Gorge and can be accessed from the Kings Highway.
 This is a heritage listed site with marked trails for walkers and cyclists.
-There are 16 heritage sites to explore on the well sign posted paths.
-A brochure is available from the Queanbeyan Visitor Information Centre.
+There are 16 heritage sites to explore on the well signposted paths.
+A brochure is available from the Queanbeyan Visitor Information Centre and online.

 - Take some time to enjoy the sweeter things in life with a visit to the Wamboin and Bywong wineries.
 Enjoy tastings or a meal at Contentious Character, Norton Road Wines and Lark Hill Winery.

 - A steady easy climb will take you to Mount Jerrabomberra with a classic panoramic view over Queanbeyan.
-Park in the car park in Jerrabomberra Hill Road which is off Halloran Drive to access this pleasant lookout.
+Park in the car park off Jerrabomberra Hill Road which is off Halloran Drive to access the lookout.
 If you’re travelling with pets, pop them on a leash and take them on a nice walk up the hill.